Bob-Harper/nms_dynamic_suit_voice/README.md

 ## Key Features

-- No repetition – each line is freshly generated, so you rarely hear the same thing twice.
+- No repetition – each line is freshly generated, so you rarely/never hear the same thing twice.
 - Drop-in replacement for default suit AI audio files.
 - Local-only – no cloud processing or internet connection required.
 Completely Offline game compatible.
+- no fees, no subscriptions, no paid API
+- Current implementation uses CPU inference, leaving the GPU free for the game

 ## Examples:
 <br>Original Game Wording: Nearby toxins detected